Viewing the Firewall Log¶

 Viewing in the GUI¶

-The parsed GUI logs, seen in Figure Example Log Entries Viewed From The GUI, are in multiple columns:
+The parsed GUI logs, shown in Figure Example Log Entries Viewed From The GUI, are in multiple columns:

 - Action:

-Shows what happened to the packet which generated the log entry (e.g. pass or block)
+Icon representing the firewall rule action which resulted in the log entry (e.g. pass or block).

 - Time: